calebtuttle/portfoliobuilder/docs/measures.md

-# Stock Scoring Methodology
+# Valuation and Quality Measures
-This document describes the methodology of the scoring system used by the value weighting method.
+This page describes the valuation and quality measures that are part of the 'value_quality' weighting method.

 ## Overview
 Each stock receives a score.
 A stock with a higher score receives more weight.
 A score only has meaning in relation to other stocks in the same basket.
 Each stock's score consists of two sub-scores, Valuation and Quality, such that the total score = (Valuation * 0.5) + (Quality * 0.5).